Bevespi Aerosphere (glycopyrrolate/formoterol fumarate) Inhalation Aerosol

 Bronchodilators are used to prevent and treat chronic obstructive pulmonary disease (COPD).
-Bronchodilators work by relaxing the muscles in the airways (bronchi), making the airways widen and allowing more air to travel in and out of the lungs.1
+They work by relaxing the muscles in the airways (bronchi).
+This widens the airways, allowing more air to travel in and out of the lungs.1

 What are the ingredients in Bevespi Aerosphere?

 The active ingredients in Bevespi Aerosphere are glycopyrrolate and formoterol fumarate.2

 How does Bevespi Aerosphere work?